konskons11/ViRAE/README.md

 |Right_unmapped_seq_quality|Read sequence quality after right-side trimming|
 |Right_unmapped_seqlength|Read sequence length after right-side trimming|

-which corresponds to the detailed features of either fully or partially mapped reads on the given reference and an overall mapping analysis at the end of the file.
+In addition, at the end of the report file an overall summary of the mapping analysis is provided, which has the following format:

 Use of the ZWA2 online tool